kyllli/Cricket-Analytics/README.md

-# STOR538-Championship-Paper
+# Cricket Analytics

-Cricket Analytics: The Past, Present, and Future Direction
+This is the final project (championship paper) for STOR 538: Sports Analytics.

 This paper got the top grade in the class (2023 Spring STOR 538)